WangYitian123/RTlogD/README.md

 # Training

-Run train.py script to train the data based on M-data.
+Run train.py script to train the data based on DB29-data.
 The final_model folder gives the trained model of RTlogD.
 The RT_pre-trained model folder provides the RT model.

 # Test